adir1/adir1hugo/content/posts/2024-swimming-in-dark-pools/index.md

 ---
 title: Swimming in the Dark Pools.
 Musings on the Morals of Algo Trading.
+description: Quant and Algorithmic trading concepts, black box and ethics, musings on morals and true usefulness of derivatives - not even mentioning Futures markets
 author: Adi Rabinovich
 type: post
 heroStyle: "background"